Following the principles and pedagogy of Waldorf Education.Learn More

-Mountain Sunrise Academy is a new, free public K-7 Waldorf charter school that opened in 2020 and will be adding 8th grade next year.
+Mountain Sunrise Academy is a tuition-free Public Waldorf K-8 charter school that opened in 2020!
 We are located along the north side of Utah Lake on the border of Lehi and Saratoga Springs.

 Waldorf education is based on the educational philosophy of founder, Dr. Rudolf Steiner.
 This pedagogy strives to develop students’ intellectual, artistic, and practical skills in an integrated and holistic manner.

 Waldorf Education uses a developmental model that follows 3 distinct stages from ages 0-7, 7-14, and 14-21.
 Through the use of Waldorf methodology, children’s cognitive development and their natural love of learning are nourished by incorporating the unique developmental stages each child experiences into the curriculum and instruction.

 The Waldorf developmental model engages the child in a healthy developmental and psychological way, which leads to children thriving intellectually, emotionally, socially, and physically.

 Nature is highly valued in Waldorf Education.
 Classroom time includes much time outdoors including gardening classes and field trips.
 Natural materials in and outside the classroom are used where possible.